ifwe/frontend-timing/README.md

 Custom Calculations
 --

-To register a custom calculation, simply call `timing.register` and pass in the name of your custom calculation and a function that accepts a `timing` object.
-The function return a calculation, and will be called when using `timing.getAll()` or `timing.get()` with your custom calculation name.
+To register a custom calculation, simply call `timing.register` and pass in the name of your custom calculation and a function that accepts a `data` object.
+The data object will be equal to the performance timing object that was passed in during construction.
+The function should return a calculation based on the provided data, and will be called each time `timing.getAll()` is called or `timing.get()` with your custom calculation name is called.

-      timing.register('firstByte', function(timing) {
+      timing.register('firstByte', function(data) {
-        return timing.responseStart - timing.navigationStart;
+        return data.responseStart - data.navigationStart;
       });

-      var data = timing.getAll(); // now includes data.firstByty
+      var allTimingData = timing.getAll(); // now includes allTimingData.firstByte
-      var firstByte = timing.get('firstByte'); // alternative method
+      var firstByteTiming = timing.get('firstByte'); // alternative method

 Custom Events
 --